jbcodeforce/java-studies/docs/quarkus.md

 Nice [cheat sheet](https://lordofthejars.github.io/quarkus-cheat-sheet/#_reactive_messaging) to combine Munity, reative messaging.

-* It is possible to combine imperative and reactive: so on a POST api, emit events to kafka.
-We just need to inject an emitter.
+* It is possible to combine imperative and reactive: so on a POST api emits event to kafka.
+We just need to inject an emitter as below:

 ```java
   @Inject @Channel("items") Emitter<KafkaRecord<String, Item>> emitter;
 ```

 Emitting Kafka Records will duplicate the payload.

 ```json